faceless-ui/modal/src/ModalToggler/README.md

 ## Usage

 Give it a valid slug to an existing modal, along with some children, and voila.
+Render it anywhere in your app as a descendent of [ModalProvider](../ModalProvider/README.md).

 ```jsx
   import React from 'react';